OrchardCMS/OrchardCore/src/docs/guides/gulp-pipeline/README.md

 ### Binding tasks to Visual Studio events

 Task Runner Explorer also has the ability to "bind" tasks to be executed automatically in response to Visual Studio solution events.
-Orchard is not preconfigured with any such bindings because all assets in the original code base are already processed and their outputs are included in source control, but it can be useful to configure these bindings temporarily while developing your own client-side assets or while working on modifications to the ones in Orchard.
+Orchard Core is not preconfigured with any such bindings because all assets in the original code base are already processed and their outputs are included in source control, but it can be useful to configure these bindings temporarily while developing your own client-side assets or while working on modifications to the ones in Orchard Core.

 The most common scenario is to bind the **build** task to the **After Build** solution event.
-This way, each time you build Orchard (for example, by hitting `F5` or `Ctrl+F5` or selecting **Build -> Build Solution** from the menu) the asset pipeline's **build** task will be executed at the end of the build process.
+This way, each time you build Orchard Core (for example, by hitting `F5` or `Ctrl+F5` or selecting **Build -> Build Solution** from the menu) the asset pipeline's **build** task will be executed at the end of the build process.
 Any asset groups whose input files have changed since the last build will be refreshed.

 To configure this binding, follow these steps: